Biblically Grounded | Pastorally Focused | Confessionally Faithful

 Our academic program stands upon the authority and sufficiency of God’s Word.
 As expressed by the Psalmist, “Your word is a lamp to my feet, and a light to my path.
 I have sworn and I will confirm it, that I will keep Your righteous ordinances” (Ps.
 119:105-106).
 Likewise, Paul wrote to Timothy, “All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work” (2 Tim.
 3:16-17).
 We instruct our men to preach God’s Word, and to live and worship in obedience to God’s Word.
 The great Reformation doctrine of Sola Scriptura (by Scripture alone) finds its fullest expression in Westminster Confession of Faith I.6: “The whole counsel of God concerning all things necessary for his own glory, man’s salvation, faith and life, is either expressly set down in Scripture, or by good and necessary consequence may be deduced from Scripture: unto which nothing at any time is to be added, whether by new revelations of the Spirit, or traditions of men.”
 Our commitment to biblical fidelity is most clearly seen in our emphasis on training in biblical languages (Greek and Hebrew); expository, exegetical, and applicatory preaching; and our growing Biblical Studies department.
+It is also demonstrated in our Faculty Statement on Creation.

 All members of our Board and Faculty annually sign a statement affirming full subscription to the confessional standards of the Presbyterian Church in America (PCA), as adopted at the church’s formation in 1973.
 Without any exceptions, the leadership of the Seminary annually adopts the Westminster Confession of Faith, together with the Larger and Shorter Catechisms, as the doctrinal statement and standard of the Seminary, as well as the clear belief statement of the individual signatories.
 The idea of confessional subscription is that of formal committing of oneself to that to which he subscribes.
 Our Board and Faculty are committed to upholding the doctrinal standard of the Seminary in all of their public teaching and private devotion.
 Our confessional integrity is also our confessional transparency.
 Our students come from a variety of confessional, theological, and denominational backgrounds – but they know where their professors are coming from.
 They know what to expect from the instruction they will receive at Greenville Presbyterian Theological Seminary.
 Our individual and church supporters know what kind of education they are backing when they invest in the Seminary.
 As a Seminary, we are committed to an unabashed Reformed Protestantism as we advance an enduring Reformation into the 21st Century.
 Our commitment to confessional integrity is most clearly seen in the content of our classes, and particularly in our Systematic Theology and Church History departments.